digital-work-lab/theses/docs/writing/writing_phase.md

 ## Five Golden Rules

 - **Rule 1: Start with a Strong Outline**
   - explains the importance of outlining before starting
   - Outline as the backbone of your thesis
   - provides tips for breaking down your thesis into sections
 - **Rule 2: Maintain Consistency**
   - Consistency in tone: formal, clear, and academic
   - Formatting rules: follow a single style guide for margins, headings, and citations
   - suggests tools like Zotero to help manage citations efficiently
 - **Rule 3: Prioritize Clarity**
   - guides on using short, direct sentences and avoiding unnecessary jargon
   - advises defining technical terms for readers unfamiliar with the topic
 - **Rule 4: Revise Extensively**
   - recommends a multi-step revision process, focusing on structure first, then content, and finally grammar
   - encourages seeking feedback from your supervisor
 - **Rule 5: Use Illustrations Wisely**
   - discusses the purpose of visuals and when to include them (e.g., data-heavy sections, complex processes)
   - warns against overloading the thesis with unnecessary graphics

 ## Writing Process

-### Transitioning from Outline to Text
+### From the Outline to the Manuscript

 Expanding bullet points into structured paragraphs is key to maintaining coherence.
 Topic sentences should guide the reader through each paragraph, keeping the discussion focused.